syncfusion-content/windowsforms-docs/WindowsForms/ComboBox-DropDown/faq/Using-ComboBoxes-inside-ComboDropDown.md

 ---
 layout: post
 title: Using-ComboBoxes-inside-ComboDropDown | WindowsForms | Syncfusion
-description: using comboboxes inside combodropdown
+description: Learn here all about to using comboboxes inside combodropdown with Syncfusion Essential Studio Windows Forms ComboBox DropDown control and more details.
 platform: WindowsForms
 control: Editors Package
 documentation: ug